PCB Assembly & First Boot

 First Boot - Powering On

-- Upon first boot, you will see the blue LEDs count down clockwise as the device flashes the XMOS audio processor.
+Upon first boot, you will see a blue LEDs count down clockwise as the device flashes the XMOS audio processor.

-- Finally, the LEDs will begin to sparkle a warm white color.
-Congrats!
-Move to the next step.
+Finally, the LEDs will begin to sparkle a warm white color.
+Congrations!
+Click here to connect your Satellite1 to Home Assistant.